sathish-selvan/sathish-selvan/README.md

 ### Hi there 👋

 - 🔭 I’m currently working as Software Engineer Trainee
-- 🌱 I’m currently learning ...Electrin JS & Apis & ML
+- 🌱 I’m currently learning ...Electron JS & Apis & ML
 - 👯 I’m looking to collaborate on ...Django
 - 🤔 I’m looking for help with ...NodeJS
 - 📫 How to reach me: ...
 [Instagram](https://www.instagram.com/sathish_selvan17/)